abhimanyusood/techblog/_posts/2022-4-24-interfaces-polymorphism-and-factory-design-patterns.md

 Now, your MobileFactory is completely generic.
 It can take any type of Mobile as input and perform your business logic steps on it.
 But the problem is that it is no longer a factory!
 A factory, by definition, must do object creation and there's no object creation happening here.
 There's nothing wrong with this.
 It's just a different way of accomplishing the same goal.
 It's just that it is not a factory, and factories is what we're studying.

->So, to keep it a factory, we have to somehow keep the object creation tied to the the MobileFactory class, and yet, not have any object instantiation happening in this class!
+>So, to keep it a factory, we have to somehow keep the object creation tied to the MobileFactory class, and yet, not have any object instantiation happening in this class!

 ```java
 class MobileFactory